Strapon Pegging NYC — Dominatrix Viktoria Sway reclining in latex

 Pegging is a woman penetrating a man with a strap-on dildo.
 That is the mechanic.
 But the mechanic is the least interesting part.

 What makes pegging psychologically distinctive is the reversal.
-Not role reversal in the theatrical sense — not costumes and scripts.
-A structural reversal: the person who has been culturally trained to penetrate learns to be penetrated.
-The person who has been told that receptivity is weakness discovers that receptivity is a skill, and a demanding one.
-You cannot muscle your way through being entered.
+Yes, structurally, it is role reversal.
+But the deeper reversal is mental: who does the entering, who is entered, and the psychological impact of that swap.
+The person who has been culturally trained to penetrate learns to be penetrated.
+The person who has been told that receptivity is weakness discovers that receptivity has value, and a misunderstood one.
+You cannot muscle your way through being entered, physically or emotionally.
 You have to learn to open.
 That is a different kind of strength than most men have ever been asked to use.

 This is not about sexual orientation.
 It is not about gender confusion.
 It is about what happens when you stop resisting a desire that has been organizing itself in your body for longer than you want to admit.